Infusion: Shaping Model Behavior by Editing Training Data via Influence Functions: Experiments

 \subsection{Infusing Image Classifiers}

 We first demonstrate \textsc{Infusion} on image classification, where continuous pixel perturbations and accurate influence estimates provide a controlled testbed.
 The goal is targeted misclassification: given a probe image (e.g.\ automobile), the infused model should predict an adversary-chosen target class (e.g.\ ship).
-Note that our setup differs from Section 5.2 of \citet{koh2017understanding} in that we use EK-FAC to approximate influence rather than exact Hessian–inverse products, perturb a set of highly influential training points rather than one (or a few) individual examples, and evaluate the effect through short-horizon retraining in a multi-class CIFAR-10 setting instead of frozen-feature retraining on a binary task.
+Note that our setup differs from the influence-guided poisoning of \citet{koh2017understanding} and the concurrent metagradient-based poisoning of \citet{engstrom2025optimizing} in that we use EK-FAC to approximate influence rather than exact Hessian–inverse products or full training-trajectory backpropagation, perturb a set of highly influential training points at a lower corruption budget, and evaluate through short-horizon retraining in a multi-class CIFAR-10 setting.
 Figure~\ref{fig:influence_figure1} illustrates our full pipeline.

 \textbf{Insight 1: \textsc{Infusion} can reliably shift model behavior.} Across 2,000 experiments, \textsc{Infusion} achieved 100\% success in increasing target class probability and raised the top-1 prediction rate from 10\% to 37\%.